Abstract

 Antibody binding kinetics by SPR

 The binding kinetics and affinity of monoclonal antibodies to the SARS-CoV-2 spike trimer were analyzed by SPR (Biacore T100, GE Healthcare).
-Specifically, a biotinylated spike trimer was covalently immobilized to an SA Sensor Chip for a final RU of approximately 200 and interacted with M-IgA or S-IgA at various concentrations (0.3, 1.0, 3.0, 9.0 and 27 nM of each antibody).
+Specifically, a biotinylated spike trimer was covalently immobilized to an SA Sensor Chip for a final RU of approximately 200 and interacted with S-IgA containing a mixture of dimers, trimers and tetramers or M-IgA at various concentrations (0.3, 1.0, 3.0, 9.0 and 27 nM of each antibody).
 SPR assays were run at a flow rate of 30 µl/min in HEPES buffer.
 The dissociation phase was monitored for 5 minutes.
 The sensograms were fit in a two-component model with BIA Evaluation software (GE Healthcare).

 Neutralization activity of monoclonal antibodies against pseudotyped SARS-CoV-2 virus